Hagley Oval development gets go-ahead

 The application, lodged with the Christchurch City Council late last year, drew more than 200 submissions from the public.

-It is unusual for a consent application to go directly to the Environment Court, but the council decided to bypass the normal decision-making process because of the controversy over the proposed development and the likelihood that any decision it made would be appealed to the Environment Court.
+It is unusual for a consent application to go directly to the Environment Court, but the city council decided to bypass the normal decision-making process because of the controversy over the proposed development and the likelihood that any decision it made would be appealed to the Environment Court.

 - No more than 13 match days allocated to major fixtures within any cricket season.

-- Two or more major fixtures may be scheduled within the same week, provided that on each occasion the total number of days that temporary facilities and structures may occupy the oval shall not exceed 14 consecutive days.
+- Two or more major fixtures may be scheduled within the same week, provided that on each occasion this occurs the total number of days that temporary facilities and structures may occupy the oval shall not exceed 14 consecutive days.

 - No more than two fixtures exceeding 12,000 spectators may be scheduled in any three-year period.